 The foiled plot is the latest attempted attack against a synagogue in the U.S. just over a year.

 In October 2018, a shooting at the Tree of Life synagogue in Pittsburgh killed 11 people and became the deadliest attack on Jews in U.S. history.
 According to the Anti-Defamation League, Holzer's arrest is the 13th time someone has been arrested for allegedly plotting attacks or making threats against the Jewish community since then.

 In April, a woman was killed and three people were injured when a man opened fire inside a Southern California synagogue with an AR-15 military-style rifle.

 The investigation into Holzer began after an undercover FBI agent purporting to be a woman who supports white supremacy contacted him on Facebook.

 Holzer repeatedly espoused anti-Semitic and white supremacist views in his messages with the agent.
 "I wish the Holocaust really did happen...they need to die," he wrote her on Facebook, according to the court documents.

-Holzer told the agent he had checked out the temple property and met with her and other undercover agents at a Pueblo motel on Friday.
-He brought a copy of Adolf Hitler's "Mein Kampf" with him, the documents said.
+Holzer told the agent he had checked out the temple property and met with undercover agents at a Pueblo motel on Friday.
+He brought a copy of Adolf Hitler's "Mein Kampf" with him, displayed a Nazi armband and appeared animated on the drive to the motel, the documents said.

 The agents then arrested Holzer, who waived his right to remain silent and spoke to investigators, the documents said.